-Answer: APM - 010 establishes for faculty academic freedom protections for teaching, research, scholarship, and the public dissemination of knowledge.
-APM - 011 ensures that these protections apply to non-faculty academic appointees of the University (as defined in APM - 112-4(b)), when they are engaged in these activities.
+Answer: APM - 010 establishes academic freedom protections for teaching, research, scholarship, and the public dissemination of knowledge.
+APM - 011 ensures that these protections apply to all academic appointees of the University, faculty and non-faculty alike (as defined in APM - 112-4(b)).
 APM - 011 goes beyond APM - 010 in establishing protections for non-faculty academic appointees when they are engaged in other academic activities that contribute to the mission of the University, subject to applicable acknowledged, national, professional standards.